awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-error-message.md

 **Description**: Indicates that the client sent a bad request\.

-**Cause**: The client sent a malformed request that does not meet HTTP specifications\.
+**Cause 1**: The client sent a malformed request that does not meet HTTP specifications\.
 For example, a request can't have spaces in the URL\.

+**Cause 2**: The client used the HTTP CONNECT method, which is not supported by Elastic Load Balancing\.

 **Solution**: Connect directly to your instance and capture the details of the client request\.
 Review the headers and the URL for malformed requests\.
 Verify that the request meets HTTP specifications\.
+Verify that HTTP CONNECT is not used\.

 ## HTTP 405: METHOD\_NOT\_ALLOWED<a name="ts-elb-errorcodes-http405"></a>